Herschel Space Observatory Mission Science Objectives

 They allow only infrared and longer wavelengths of light to pass through them.
 Visible light from stars and other luminous sources behind them is absorbed and reradiated at far-infrared and submillimeter wavelengths.
 And the dust and gas themselves radiate in that same range of long wavelengths.

-But Herschel will enable scientists to measure the dust's temperature, analyze its composition, calculate its density, determine its motion - and deduce information about what lies around and behind it, whether it's the birth of a new star or the formation of a primordial galaxy.
+But Herschel enabled scientists to measure the dust's temperature, analyze its composition, calculate its density, determine its motion - and deduce information about what lies around and behind it, whether it's the birth of a new star or the formation of a primordial galaxy.

 Water, water everywhere